ad-freiburg/ad-blog/content/post/project-wikidata-templates.md

 ## A closer analysis of templates containing subqueries

 Having listed the most important syntactic building blocks, their general semantic purposes, and how they can be combined, the templates with the highest syntactic complexity will be looked at more closely: the ones containing subqueries (Variants 1-6 in the <a href="/../../img/project-wikidata-templates/other_files/semantic_sparql_templates.pdf">PDF</a>).<br>
 For that, their semantic purposes are described in more detail.
-Potential other syntactic means to realize them are discussed briefly.
 In addition, for each variant, an example from the data is provided to illustrate it.

 **Variant 1** seems to be the most common variant.
 It retrieves aggregated values across groups (e.g., grouping by the items) in the inner query and outputs tuples matching these values in the outer query. <br>
 Since tuples' values should match aggregated values, <span class="mono">MAX</span> and <span class="mono">MIN</span> are the only generally meaningful aggregation functions to be used here.<br><br>